 The biggest thing I don’t like about Up bank is their limited phone support.
 I find ringing up and negotiating to be one of my most successful strategies for getting better deals on things – including when I am dealing with my bank.

-Having said that, Up bank doesn’t offer any other conventional banking services like loans or insurance so it probably doesn’t matter too much, and their in app support has been good so far.
+Having said that, it probably doesn’t matter too much, and their in app support has been good so far.
 When they expand, however, I would like to see phone service added.

 Finally, a point of contention is that they aren’t strictly ‘ATM fee free’.
-They claim that you wont pay ATM fees on all ‘Major banks ATMs’ but this leaves to question what is a major bank?
+They claim that you won’t pay ATM fees on all ‘Major bank owned ATMs’ but this leaves to question what is a major bank?
 Is it the big four only?
 Or does it include subsidiaries?

-I much prefer ING banks blanket statement of ‘No ATM fees, ever!’ and hope that Up will follow suite soon.
+I much prefer ING bank’s blanket statement of ‘No ATM fees, ever!’ and hope that Up will follow suit soon.
 They also don’t explicitly state there are no ATM fees overseas, and say that overseas operators ‘might’ charge you – what do you think?
 Of course they will bloody charge you!

 Does CaptainFI use Up?